 Creates an ellipse in the current cell on the current layer.
 Ellipses are entered using two left mouse clicks, or a single click if Infix mode is set.
 The first point (or the current cursor position if Infix mode is set) defines one corner of the ellipse's bounding box, and the second point defines the opposite corner of the ellipse's bounding box.
 Radius snap grid is the snap grid (usually the manufacturing grid) to snap the ellipse's bounding box to.
 Number of segments is the number of line segments used to represent the circle on export to GDS2 or OASIS.

 Creates an arc in the current cell on the current layer.
 Arcs are entered using three left mouse clicks, or two clicks if Infix mode is set.
-The first click defines the starting reference of the arc.
-The second point defines the stopping reference.
-The third point defines the radius of the arc relative to the centre of a line between the first and second points.
+The first click defines the centre of a circle that has the required arc on its circumference.
+The second click defines the radius of that circle, and the first point of the arc.
+The third click defines the span angle from the first point.
+The arc will be drawn clockwise or anticlockwise depending on the start angle and the stop angle.
 Note that arcs cannot be output to e.g. GDS2 or OASIS as they are line objects.
 They are intended for use with the symbol editor only.